frankdavid/fast_fizzbuzz/README.md

 All the calculation needed for the previous step to work fast is done at compile time.
 A few more observations:

-* A half batch contains 3 chunks.
+* A half-batch contains 3 chunks.
 * The first chunk starts with mod 10, the second chunk starts with mod 5, the third chunk starts with mod 0.
 * The first chunk is aligned at 8 bytes.
 We can calculate the length of each chunk at compile time using the number of digits.
 Note that since chunks don't contain a whole number of fifteeners, the three chunks will have three different sizes.

-Using C++ templates, we generate specialized code for each (run digits, chunk id, overflows) triplet.
+Using C++ templates, we generate specialized code for each `(run digits, chunk id, overflows)` triplet.

 * run digits: the number of digits of each number line in this run
-* chunk id: to distinguish the chunk in the half batch, 0, 1 or 2
+* chunk id: to distinguish the chunk in the half-batch, 0, 1 or 2
-* overflow count: the number of digits that overflow after incrementing the last digit of the prefix
+* overflow count: the number of digits that will overflow after incrementing the last digit of the prefix

 In order to support the compiler in generating branchless code, we aggressively unroll loops so conditions and calculations can be done at compile time.
 The price is a long compile time.

 If we inspect the generated assembly, we can see that the compiler generates specialized code which only contains add/sub instructions without any branches.